Common terminology in oncology: What does your cancer doctor actually mean?

 As a doctor, I know we have a long-held reputation for the way we communicate.
 From doctor’s handwriting to doctor’s jargon, we have perhaps made our patients scratch their heads on several occasions.
 We have made them laugh about it too.

 An example is my medical specialty.
 I would refer to myself as a medical oncologist, which differs from surgical oncologist and radiation oncologist.
 Medical oncologists treat cancer with medication (e.g., chemotherapy, immunotherapy) while surgical oncologists perform surgery and biopsy for cancer patients, and radiation oncologists provide radiation treatment.
-However, to most patients, I am simply called a cancer doctor!
+However, to most patients, I am simply called a cancer doctor or a cancer specialist!

 In this article, I put together a list of common medical terms in oncology that you are most likely to come across as a patient or the patient’s family.
 Getting the hang of these terms will help you understand your condition better.
 The list is by no means exhaustive and you are recommended to clarify with your doctor anything you do not understand.
 Please note that the definitions below are simplified for oncology patient’s reference in Singapore context rather than for medical professionals’ usage in or outside of Singapore.